EatMoreChicken/CentOS/README.md

 ## Installing Wordpress from Web GUI <a id="wordpressgui"></a>
 1. Visit `http://172.20.240.11/wp-admin/install.php` from the Windows 10 machine.
-2. Follow the prompted instructions and procced into setting.
+2. Follow the prompted instructions and proceed into setting.
 Use the following images to guide you through the process.
 (The images are provided by Wordpress)

 <p align="center">
   <img src="step1.png?raw=true" alt="Step 1 Image"/>